-- 546.1.
-Review: The Rico Planning Commission shall review the Final Plat, all supporting documents, information, and public comments taken at a public hearing and within thirty-five days of submission of the Final Plat.
-The Planning Commission shall approve, approve with conditions, or deny the Final Plat based upon compliance with the standards in this Section and other applicable laws of the Town of Rico, State of Colorado, or United States of America.
-The Planning Commission may continue Final Plat review if mutually agreed upon by the Applicant and the Planning Commission. - 546.2.
-Standards: This paragraph sets forth the standards for Final Plat review.
+Commission, or if in the judgment of the Planning Commission and Town Staff the issues presented in the Final Plat require additional time for review.

+- 546.2 Standards: This paragraph sets forth the standards for Final Plat review.
 The Planning Commission shall cite specific standards when imposing conditions on approval, or denying, a Final Plat Application. - A. The Final Plat shall conform in all major respects to the Preliminary Plat as previously reviewed and approved by the Planning Commission or Board of Trustees; - B. The Final Plat shall meet all the Final Plat Requirements in 544.; and, - C. The Final Plat, any agreements, covenants, restrictions, and other accompanying legal documents shall be approved, or approved with reasonable modifications, by the Town Attorney.